Start a new member

 - compulsory and optional membership for CSS reappointed members.

-If your new employee has never previously been a member of CSS, PSS or PSSap, they can nominate a fund of choice.
+If your new employee has never previously been a member of CSS, PSS, PSSap or ADF Super, they can nominate a fund of choice.
 If they don’t nominate a fund by their first pay day, you should put them in your default super fund.